Laila12/coursera-py4e/README.md

 ```
 nano .bash_profile
 ```

-* Paste the following script in the nano text-editor
+* Paste the following script in the Nano modeless editor
 ```
 # Setting PATH for Python 3.7
 # The original version is saved in .bash_profile.pysave